Nicholas King, MBACP (Accred), BABCP (Accred)

-Welcome to Nicholas King Counselling.
-I am a Counsellor and Psychotherapist working in private practice in Pinner, NW London.
-I am an Accredited practitioner with the British Association for Counselling and Psychotherapy (BACP) and a qualified, NHS trained, Cognitive Behavioural Therapist (CBT) with membership of the British Association for Behavioural & Cognitive Psychotherapists (BABCP).
-I am also a registered Hypnotherapist with the General Hypnotherapy Register (GHR).
+Welcome to Nicholas King Counselling & Psychotherapy.
+I am a BACP Accredited Counsellor and Psychotherapist based in Pinner, NW London.
+I am also an NHS trained, Cognitive Behavioural Therapist (CBT) accredited with the British Association for Behavioural & Cognitive Psychotherapists (BABCP).
+I am a registered Hypnotherapy practitioner with the General Hypnotherapy Register (GHR).

 Call me on 020 8866 2190 or 07921 524167